AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Controlling Layer Visibility

-2. In the Layer Properties Manager, toggle the On/Off button next to each layer to control its visibility.
-Turning a layer off hides all objects assigned to that layer.
+2. In Layer Properties Manager, you will toggle the On/Off button next to each layer to control its visibility.

 Applying Colors and Linetypes

-In AutoCAD, colors and line types play a crucial role in differentiating and enhancing the visual representation of your designs.
-Here’s how you can apply colors and line types to objects:
+In AutoCAD program, colors and line types play a crucial role in differentiating visual representation of your designs.

 Applying Colors

-1. Select the objects you want to apply colors by clicking on them or using a selection window.
+1. So if you wanna apply colors to objects in AutoCAD, you will select the objects first by clicking on them or using a selection window.

-2. Click on the Color drop-down list on the Home tab and choose the desired color.
+2. And now, you can click on the Color drop-down list on the Home tab and choose your color.

 Applying Linetypes

-2. Click on the Linetype drop-down list on the Home tab and choose the desired Linetype from the list.
+1. After selecting your objects here, you can click on the Linetype list on the Home tab and choose the your Linetype.

 Adding Text